MosheHz/AssemblerProject/README.md

 # AssemblerProject

 ## summery
-This project is made up Assembler for **imaginary** Assembly.
+This project is a made up Assembler for **imaginary** Assembly.
 The input to the assembler is filse with the imaginary Assembly code, and the Assembler decoding the file and outputing the code in Base64(not Binary).

 This project is based on the two-pass assembler model.<br />
 **Note:** the computer model for this project and the given assembly language are **imaginary**.<br />